Hammersmith Palais: History

+This venue also served as a stage for renowned Latin artists, including the legendary Cuban singer Celia Cruz, known as the Queen of Salsa.

 From 1999 to 2003, the Palais was owned by the Po Na Na Group, which converted it into a themed nightclub called Po Na Na Hammersmith.

 Closure and demolition

 On 20 March 2007, despite its importance to Britain's cultural history, the Hammersmith Palais was condemned for demolition.
-Among the artists playing the last concerts at the venue were Kasabian, Idlewild, and Jamie T. On 31 March, the unnamed Damon Albarn-fronted band, informally known as The Good, the Bad & the Queen, did a show which was promoted as the venue's official send-off.
+Among the artists playing the last concerts at the venue were Kasabian, Idlewild, and Jamie T. On 31 March, the unnamed Damon Albarn-fronted band, informally known as The Good, the Bad & the Queen, performed a show which was promoted as the venue's official send-off.
 However, the following evening, 1 April (scheduled before it was known that the building was to be sold), there was a performance by the Fall, which was also promoted as the Palais' last night.
-A recording and a video of this concert was subsequently released as the live album Last Night at The Palais.
+A recording and a video of this concert was subsequently released as a live album titled Last Night at The Palais.
 In the end, none of these events was truly the last: the final gig at the Hammersmith Palais took place on 3 May 2007, and was by Groove Armada to launch their album Soundboy Rock.

 Film producer and director Richard Weller made a documentary for BBC Television about the venue's history, titled Last Man at the Palais.
 It was first screened on BBC Four on Christmas Eve 2007.
 Near the end of the film, ballroom dancer Lyndon Wainwright performs "The Last Waltz" on the dance floor of the Palais.

 Following its closure as a music venue, proposals for the site included use as an office and restaurant complex, or a students' hall of residence.
 Hammersmith and Fulham London Borough Council had been expected to rule on the proposed demolition and development in November 2009; however, on 27 October 2009, the council rejected plans to turn the Hammersmith Palais site into student flats.

 In July 2010, the Planning Inspectorate held a week-long public inquiry and rejected an appeal by a development company against a council decision to block a proposed development.
 The developers were London & Regional (Hammersmith), who were given leave to submit an amended application.

 The Palais was finally demolished in May 2012.
 A new building was constructed on the site, and in September 2013 opened as a luxury student hall of residence, advertised as being on the site of the Hammersmith Palais.